 Where do they go to the toilet?

 If you’re happy to venture outdoors at least three times a day, feel free to let your pooch relieve themselves on the grass – just be sure to dispose of all waste in the bins provided.
-If you’d prefer to toilet train your pet, opt for a Pet Potty (that can be purchased both at pet stores and online).
+If you’d prefer to toilet train your pet, opt for a Pet Potty (that can be purchased both at pet stores and online) and position it over the drain on your balcony.
 Disposable charcoal matts are also an option for indoor use.

 How do I introduce my pet to my new home?

 Adjusting to a new environment is difficult for everyone, including your little friend.
 To avoid overwhelming your pet, refrain from bringing them into the chaos of the move.
 If possible, leave your pet with a friend or family member until everything is unpacked, before allowing them to settle in to their new home in peace.

 How can I keep my pet occupied when I’m not around?

 In order to ward off boredom, gift your pet with an array of toys and treats to play with while you’re out.
 Purchase a brand new toy purely for this purpose, bringing it out for alone time and putting it away upon your return.
 If your pet suffers from anxiety, consider purchasing an anxiety jacket to keep them cosy and calm.
 Another great way to create the illusion that you’re at home is leaving the TV or radio on a low volume during extended outings.

 *Most villages will allow residents to keep certain types of pets ( companion or assistance animals) provided prior approval is first obtained from the Village Manager and it does not cause nuisance to other residents.
 Please check with the Village Manager to confirm the village’s current pet policy.